St. Louis, MO

 Lawsuits have been filed against Bayer Pharmaceuticals, the manufacturer of Mirena, by women across the country who allege that Bayer failed to adequately report or warn of the dangers associated with the drug-device combo.
 The lawsuits not only allege that dangers were understated by the manufacturer and hidden from consumers but also allege the devices were both defective and unreasonably dangerous.

-According to the manufacturer, side effects of Mirena include:
+According to the manufacturer, the side effects of Mirena include:

-If you believe you have been injured by the Mirena IUD birth control device, please reach out to TorHoerman Law to see if our lawyers can help you with a Mirena IUD lawsuit.
+If you believe you have been injured by the Mirena IUD birth control device, please seek medical attention right away.

 These side effects are dangerous and will more than likely require meeting with both a neurologist, who will monitor the nervous system and spinal cord and an ophthalmologist, who monitors potential eye problems.
 There are multiple treatment options, including surgery, but the treatment will depend on each individual’s condition and level of severity.

-At TorHoerman Law, we have a dedicated team of Mirena IUD lawyers who will be here to help you every step of the way.
+At TorHoerman Law, our dedicated team of Mirena IUD lawyers is working diligently to achieve justice for women injured by the Mirena birth control device.
 Our firm is a nationwide products liability firm that wants to help those suffering a personal injury due to dangerous drugs and medical devices.
 We have years of experience in this field, and a track record of success.

-If you have any questions or would like to schedule a free, confidential consultation, please contact us by either filling out the consultation form, calling us at 618-656-4400 or emailing firstname.lastname@example.org.
+If you have any questions, please contact us by calling our office at 618-656-4400 or emailing firstname.lastname@example.org.

 April 1, 2009 – The FDA warned Bayer Pharmaceuticals and the public about the device's misleading efficacy claims, citing the failure of Bayer’s marketing to indicate that the device should only be recommended to women who had at least one child already and only used for up to five years before being replaced.